vedderb/vesc_pkg/tnt/README.md

     * Yaw kp curves, similar to the roll kp curves, modify the current ouput based on yaw input.
     * Instead of using angle, like pitch and roll, yaw is measured in angle change per second (how quickly you rotate the board).
     * Minimum erpm limits yaw response at low speeds.
-    * New debug section in Specs tab allows for accurate yaw tuning.
+    * New debug section in AppUI is toggled in Specs tab allows for accurate yaw tuning.
   * Some features and parameters had to be removed in order to make room for new features.
     * Haptic buzz for temperature and voltage
     * Haptic buzz for duty and current is now on/off.
 Vibrating1 is the haptic type.